 Bulgarian: Велико Търново

-The last stop on our Bulgaria itinerary, Veliko Târnovo is by no means the last.
+The last stop on our Bulgaria itinerary, Veliko Târnovo is by no means the least.
 This curiously U-shaped city will have you walking a lot, so wear comfortable shoes, but the views are certainly memorable.
 The Tsarevets Castle is the dominating feature of the skyline, with the Church of the Ascension at the top filled with surprisingly modern and vivid murals that will take your breath away.
 Another place that could take your breath away if you’re not careful is Execution Rock, a high promontory at the north end of the castle where prisoners were – you guessed it – executed by being pushed off the cliff.

-Within the rest of the city there are museums, street art, monuments, free walking tours, historical market streets and views not only from above the city, but below it on the river banks too.
+Within the rest of the city there are museums, street art, monuments, walking tours, historical market streets and views not only from above the city, but below it on the river banks too.

 From here you can travel back to Sofia, or cross the border into Romania (which I also highly recommend).